 Our team helps U.S. and foreign companies manage trade risks, ensure regulatory compliance, and effectively communicate their positions to legislators, law enforcement officials, and policymakers.
 We have decades of experience advising individuals, investment funds, research institutions, portfolio companies, and global businesses operating in a range of industries, including life sciences, biotech, aviation and aeronautics, manufacturing, electronics, and software.

-Given today’s highly interconnected and technology-driven international economy, we work proactively with clients to facilitate their investor, supplier, distributor, and customer relationships; develop strategies in response to rapidly changing trade regulations and economic sanctions; and demonstrate compliance with legal requirements under these and other frameworks:
+Given today’s highly interconnected and technology-driven international economy, we work proactively with clients to facilitate their investor, supplier, distributor, and customer relationships; develop strategies in response to rapidly changing trade regulations and economic sanctions; and demonstrate compliance with the following legal requirements:

 The Committee on Foreign Investment in the United States (CFIUS)